The Galaxy Activity, Torus, and Outflow Survey (GATOS): N. Unveiling physical processes in local active galaxies. Unsupervised hierarchical clustering of JWST MIRI/MRS observations: Data and methodology

 \subsection{Unsupervised hierarchical clustering technique}

 The complete methodology used in this paper is summarised in Fig.~\ref{FigAp:flowchart}.
 We first apply an unsupervised hierarchical clustering technique to analyse the data cubes.
 This step is similar to that used by \cite{deSouza2024}, so we refer the reader to this paper for more details (see also Sect.~\ref{Sect1:Introduction}).
-In short, this is a machine learning technique that is used to group spectra that are similar, without any prior assumption about their shape, composition, or other physical properties.
-Our algorithm, implemented in \textsc{python}, takes as input the spectra of all spaxels within the cube, calculates the distances based on a metric, and then clusters them together based on their similarity.
+In short, this is a machine learning technique that is used to group spectra that are similar, without any prior assumption about their shape or composition.
+Our algorithm, implemented in \textsc{python}\footnote{All the packages used for the analysis are listed at the end of the acknowledgement section.}, takes as input the spectra of all spaxels within the cube, calculates the distances based on a metric (Euclidean distance, see below), and then clusters them together based on their similarity.

 Most of the galaxies analysed here behave as a bright point source, where the nucleus is several times brighter than the circumnuclear regions.
 Thus, to apply our methodology, we first normalise each spaxel spectrum by dividing it by its total integrated flux.
 In this way, we remove absolute flux differences, and we can focus exclusively on the spectral shape and relative emission line and PAH strengths.